-90 km south of Fort Vermillion, there is a scene and smell from Dante’s Inferno, bitter-smelling steam and smoke billows from rock debris along the Muddy River.
+This NA, 90 km south of Fort Vermilion, looks like a scene from Dante’s Inferno, with bitter-smelling steam and smoke billowing from rock debris along the Muddy River.

 Map of the Area